zimmermannJakob/InfectionSpreadingOnNetworks/README.md

 -	Visualization of the one-wave spreading dynamic
 -	super spreader as super connected nodes

-As the notebook was used for presentation purposes it is not intended to be self-explanatory, however most of the code is commented.
+As the notebook was created for presentation purposes it is not intended to be self-explanatory, however most of the code is commented.